BYD F3DM

-The BYD F3DM (Dual-mode) was a plug-in hybrid compact sedan manufactured by BYD with an all-electric range of 37 mi and a hybrid electric powertrain that can extend the range an additional 300 mi.
+The BYD F3DM (Dual-mode) is a plug-in hybrid compact sedan manufactured by BYD with an all-electric range of 37 mi and a hybrid electric powertrain that can extend the range an additional 300 mi.
 The F3DM is the world's first mass-produced plug-in hybrid automobile and went on sale to government agencies and corporations in China on December 15, 2008.
 During its first year in the market the F3DM plug-in sold only 48 vehicles.
 Sales to the general public began in Shenzhen in March 2010, and 417 units were sold during 2010.
 Cumulative sales in China reached 3,284 units through October 2013, when sales ended, and only 11 units were sold in Europe through October 2012.

 A testing program was launched in the U.S. in December 2010 with the participation of the Housing Authority of the City of Los Angeles (HACLA).
 The F3DM was expected to go on sale in the U.S. in 2012 at a price of US$28,800 before any government incentives.
 In October 2011 BYD announced that retail sales will be delayed due to the lack of charging infrastructure.

 In April 2012 BYD announced that due to its low sales, the F3DM was to be replaced by the BYD Qin (pronounced “Chin”) plug-in hybrid, which was unveiled at the 2012 Beijing International Automotive Exhibition.
 Qin deliveries in China began in mid December 2013.
 As of May 2013, the F3DM was no longer in production, but the remaining stock was sold by October 2013.